progund/object-cache/README.md

 ## Use ObjectCache in Java

+### Single object

-Create an ObjectCache object, including the type of the objects to cache:
+Create an ObjectCache object, including the type of the objects to cache, let's say we want to store a single User:

 ~~~
     ObjectCache<User> cache = new ObjectCache<>(User.class);
 ~~~

-### Single object

 Store a single object in cache: